 The history that God records is not about kings and emperors, wars and conquests, or struggles for wealth and power.
 It’s about shepherds and farmers, common people whose names would never have been deemed worthy to be recorded into the annals of history by man.
 It’s not about what extraordinary people have accomplished by their own strength and power, it’s about what God has accomplished through ordinary people.
 In the end, the only names set down in a Book that will really matter are those written in Lamb’s Book of Life (Revelation 21:27).
 And that Book will not be filled with the names of great kings and rulers, but only the names of those who put their faith in the Lord Jesus Christ.
 Ordinary people, like you and me.

-“For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty;” (1 Corinthians 1:26-27)
+“For consider your calling, brethren, that there were not many wise according to the flesh, not many mighty, not many noble; but God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong, (1 Corinthians 1:26-27)